Bayer's Monsanto acquisition to face politically charged scrutiny

 | WASHINGTON D.C./NEW YORK

 Bayer’s pesticide-focused agricultural business has few overlaps with Monsanto's dominant seed franchise, according to the companies' executives.
-Still, marrying two of the world's top farm suppliers at a time when rivals are also merging is fueling concern over reduced competition in the $100 billion global market.
+Still, marrying two of the world's top farm suppliers, at a time when rivals are also merging, is fuelling concern over fewer players competing in the $100 billion global market.

 Monsanto and Bayer "have chosen to do a deal in the year of merging dangerously," said David Balto, a former policy director at the U.S. Federal Trade Commission.
 "They are in for a tough time."

 U.S. Senate Judiciary Committee Chairman Chuck Grassley has called a hearing next Tuesday to scrutinize the wave of consolidation.
-Farmers in Iowa, the Republican senator's home state, are worried that seed and chemical costs are rising while grain prices are near their lowest levels in years.
+Farmers in Iowa, the Republican senator's home state, are worried that seed and chemical costs are rising while a global glut of grain has pushed prices close to their lowest levels in years.
 Farm incomes have plunged.

-Senator Bernie Sanders, who recently ended a run for the Democratic presidential nomination, called the deal "a threat to all Americans."

-"These mergers boost the profits of huge corporations and leave Americans paying even higher prices," he said.

-Senators Mike Lee and Amy Klobuchar, the two top antitrust lawmakers, also expressed concern.
-"The transaction has the potential to result in a significant loss of competition and reduced incentives and ability to innovate, thereby raising prices," said Lee, a Republican from Utah.

-Monsanto agreed to sell itself to Bayer for $128 per share in cash, yet its shares hovered around $107 Wednesday, reflecting investor uncertainty about regulators.
-Bayer has agreed to pay Monsanto a $2 billion breakup fee if the deal is thwarted.
+Monsanto agreed to sell itself to Bayer for $128 per share in cash, yet its shares were hovering around $107 on Wednesday, reflecting the significant regulatory uncertainty surrounding the deal in the minds of investors.
+Bayer has agreed to pay Monsanto a $2 billion breakup fee if regulators thwart the deal.

 The German company aims to create a one-stop shop for seeds, crop chemicals and computer-aided services to farmers.

-That was the idea behind Monsanto's swoop on Syngenta AG last year.
+That was also the idea behind Monsanto's swoop on Syngenta AG (SYNN.S) last year.
 The Swiss company fended off that offer only to agree later to a takeover by China's state-owned ChemChina.

-U.S. chemicals giants Dow Chemical Co and DuPont plan to merge and spin off their seeds and crop chemicals operations into a major agribusiness.
+U.S. chemicals giants Dow Chemical Co (DOW.N) and DuPont (DD.N) plan to merge and later spin off their respective seeds and crop chemicals operations into a major agribusiness.

-If all these deals close, three companies would control nearly 70 percent of the world's pesticide market and 80 percent of the U.S. corn-seed market.
+If all of the deals close, three companies would control nearly 70 percent of the world's pesticide market and 80 percent of the U.S. corn-seed market.

-In addition, Canadian fertilizer producers Potash Corp of Saskatchewan Inc and Agrium Inc said on Monday they agreed to merge, sparking questions of whether regulators will sign off on the new company's potential pricing power.
+Canadian fertilizer producers Potash Corp of Saskatchewan Inc (POT.TO) and Agrium Inc (AGU.TO) said on Monday they agreed to merge, sparking questions of whether the new company's potential pricing power would attract tough regulatory scrutiny. [nL3N1BO378]

 INEVITABLE SCRUTINY

+Dealmakers trying to push through aggressive mega-deals in corporate America have had a tough year.

-It has been a tough year for aggressive mega-deals.
-Antitrust authorities have challenged agreements ranging from oilfield services mergers to health insurance buyouts.
-Other regulators have cracked down on deals that aid tax avoidance or risk harming national security.
+Antitrust authorities have challenged deals ranging from oilfield services mergers to health insurance buyouts, while other regulators have sought to crack down on deals that aid tax avoidance or risk harming national security.

-The Monsanto and Bayer deal, which would be the largest-ever all-cash acquisition, faces intense and lengthy regulatory processes in the United States, the European Union and elsewhere, experts said.
+Wednesday's announced tie-up between Monsanto and Bayer, the largest-ever all-cash acquisition, will inevitably face an intense and lengthy regulatory process in the United States, the European Union and elsewhere, regulatory experts said.

 "This merger is not a slam dunk," said Diana Moss, president of the American Antitrust Institute.

-Hugh Grant, Monsanto's chief executive officer, told reporters the companies will need to file in about 30 jurisdictions.
+Hugh Grant, Monsanto's chief executive, told reporters on Wednesday the companies will need to file in about 30 jurisdictions for the merger.

-Monsanto and Bayer have had "initial contacts with regulatory agencies describing what this combination would be about," Bayer Chief Executive Officer Werner Baumann said on an investor call, and "received encouraging feedback."

-The value of assets Bayer is willing to divest is to be revealed by next week, when details of the merger agreement become public, according to sources familiar with the deal.
+The value of the assets that Bayer is willing to divest is to be revealed by next week, when details of the merger agreement with Monsanto become public, according to sources familiar with the deal.

 Areas of potential overlap include some soybeans, canola and cotton seeds.